 Adam met Fred Bird - 2011

 But –the summer of that picnic was also the summer when I had to face the fact that my marriage was over.
 And I panicked.
 What would I do?
 I had been a stay-at-home mom for fifteen years – and then a teacher’s aide for five (at that time).
-I needed a means in which to support myself once child support ended.
+It was not only very sad to see my family torn apart, but I now also needed a means in which to support myself.
 I needed a retirement plan.
 I needed a new direction in life.
 I needed to show my kids that life challenges can be altered into new life beginnings.

 So I immediately enrolled back in school where I worked on and completed my general education classes, while still working as a teacher’s aide, for the next two years. (with the help of anti-depressants that first year – for the first and hopefully last time in my life).
 I was able to contribute less and less to the support group.
 But what the group gave me in return was just too much for me to leave it all together.
 So I pushed through, continuing my involvement in the support group while going to school and trying to keep some normalcy in my family.